rmaia/msdichromatism/Rmd/ESM.md

 ![](../output/figures/examples/ESM_fig_unnamed-chunk-11-3.png)<!-- -->

-We can see that the posterior estimates approximate the data fairly well (though the chain could probably have been run for a little longer):
+we can go on to compare these posterior estimates to the covariance matrix from the data:

 ```r